 LinkedIn Algorithm Signals:

-Dwell time (how long people watch before scrolling).
-Comments within first hour of posting.
-Engagement from connections vs strangers.
-Profile views generated by the post.
-Relevance to viewer's job function and interests.
+Dwell time.
+Comments within first hour.
+Engagement from connections.
+Profile views generated.
+Relevance to viewer's interests.

 Content Quality vs Distribution